 FESTIVALS IN BRAZIL

-The biggest party in the world takes place across the country every year, lasting almost a week in February or early March.
+- Carnival - (February) The biggest party in the world takes place across the country every year, lasting almost a week in February or early March.
 It is celebrated in a wide variety of ways, from the giants boneco masks of Olinda and the trios elétricos of Salvador to the massive samba parades of Rio de Janeiro and São Paulo.
 For a relatively more subdued atmosphere, check out the university-style street party of Ouro Preto or the sporty beach party at Ilha do Mel.

 BEST TIME TO VISIT BRAZIL

 Brazil is one of the biggest countries in the world, so it is only natural that the climate systems would vary from location to location.
 Nearly 59% of the Amazon, the largest humid equatorial rain-forest and river basin in the world are in Brazil, contributing to the country’s rich biodiversity, various climates, and extraordinary wealth of ecosystems.
-Within the Amazon Basin, the average temperature is 27.9˚C during the dry season and 25.8˚C during the rainy season.
-The Amazon region surrounding the mouth of the Amazon River experiences an excess of 3,000 mm of rainfall annually, whereas the northwestern region of the Brazilian Amazon is drier, with annual rainfall between 1,500 and 1,700 mm.
+Within the Amazon Basin, the average temperature is 28˚C during the dry season and 26˚C during the rainy season.
+The Amazon region surrounding the mouth of the Amazon River experiences an excess of 3,000 mm of rainfall annually, whereas the north-western region of the Brazilian Amazon is drier, with annual rainfall between 1,500 and 1,700 mm.

 The peak tourist season is the summertime (December till March) at which time in most of Brazil it is very hot and the temperature may rise upwards of 40 degrees Celsius.
 The summer is also considered the wet season.
 During winter months (June and August) usually one experiences cool temperature and a fair amount of rain.